TimMacy/YouTubeAlchemy/README.md

 <br>

 ## 📜 Changelog
+- **10.4**: fixed YouTube overriding custom sidebar width; made playback speed display and info panel in tab view more robust when navigating; optimized “Prevent Autoplay” and "Persistent Progress Bar"; made “Display Remaining Time" more resource efficient as it now updates once per second and scales with playback speed. new features: `Hide Episode-Playlists on the Home Page`, `Show "Picture-in-Picture" Button`, and `Hide "Autoplay" Button When Disabled`
 - **10.3**: adjustments for YouTube DOM changes, bug fixes, and improvements. new feature: `Max Panel Height in Default View`
 - **10.2**: adjustments for "Ask" and "Quizzes" panels; fullscreen panel support for Info, Chapter, Transcript, Comments, and Live Chat when "Tab View on Video Pages" is enabled
 - **10.1**: fixed "Transcript Failed to Load" error when both `Enable Transcript Exporter` and `Auto Theater Mode` are enabled, caused by YouTube closing the transcript panel when switching to theater mode